Everything to know about Hypothyroidism its Symptoms and Treatment

 These days, the term hypothyroidism can be heard very frequently because an increasing number of men and women are starting to suffer from this medical condition.
 As a result of this problem, the thyroid gland stops producing certain crucial hormones in sufficient quantity.

-One of the most well known medical experts in London suggest that this problem is hardly noticeable in the initial stages.
+One of the most well known Private GP in Harley Street, suggest that this problem is hardly noticeable in the initial stages.
 As the condition starts to develop further, a number of health issues are likely to start to arise.
 Some of the most common health complications are joint pain, infertility, obesity and even hearth problems.

 Medical technology has improved a lot over the last decade.
 As a result, thyroid functioning tests that provide accurate results are now available.
 Moreover, relevant treatments have also been developed which prove effective without creating any adverse side-effect.